 Morecambe Bay (home to 250,000 wading birds)

-Morecambe Bay is a broad expanse of water in Lancashire (and spilling into the Lake District), known for its shifting sands and wildlife.
-Flowing from the River Lune, it’s known for being a wetland paradise for thousands of wading birds.
+Morecambe Bay is a broad expanse of water in Lancashire (spilling into the Lake District), known for its shifting sands and wildlife.
+Flowing from the River Lune, it’s a wetland paradise for thousands of wading birds.

 Morecambe is the second largest bay in England (after The Wash in East Anglia).
 It covers around 300 square km (that’s 115 square miles in old money).
 It’s also the largest expanse of intertidal mudflats and sands in the UK, and a nationally important estuary for wildlife.